 So I am getting a new tooth.
-A dental implant actually, to replace a tooth that broke off a few months ago.
+A dental implant actually.
+This is to replace a tooth that broke off a few months ago.
 My dentist just inserted an implant that will hold the tooth in place.
 When my new tooth is ready, he’ll screw the artificial tooth in and supposedly, I won’t even know the difference.

 In the book of Exodus we read: